eXperiBot Documentation

 • Adjust the zoom level of the user interface

-• Make settings for barrier-free operation
+• Change settings for barrier-free operation

 • Restore the eXperiBot and its modules